RVegh/data-pipeline-gcp/README.md

     The main purpose of this project is to create a complete yet simple data pipeline, including ETL, data analysis and DataViz, using technologies as Python, Google Cloud Platform, Jupyter and PowerBI.

+    Initially the project is being built only in Python, but I have the intention of upgrade the pipeline using technologies like Airflow, Prefect, Great Expectations, Spark(PySpark) and others while I'm learning and improving my actual hard skills.

     The API used in this project is the Brazilian Camara dos Deputados(Chamber of Deputies) Open Data API, and it can be found in this link: https://dadosabertos.camara.leg.br/swagger/api.html#api.
 This API provides a huge amount of data about Brazil's deputies, and the data used in this project are those of parliamentary expenses.

 ## Technologies